doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 ```

 Now if you follow the url: **http://your_virtual_host/app_dev.php/demo/posts** you
-should see a print of posts, this is only an extension demo, we will not create template.
+should see a print of posts, this is only an extension demo, we will not create a template.

 <a name="more-tips"></a>

 ## More tips

-Regarding, the setup, I do not think its too complicated to use, in general it is simple
+Regarding, the setup, I do not think it's too complicated to use, in general it is simple
-enough, and lets you understand at least small parts on how you can hook mapping into doctrine,
+enough, and lets you understand at least small parts on how you can hook mappings into doctrine, and
 how easily extension services are added.
 This configuration does not hide anything behind
 curtains and allows you to modify the configuration as you require.

 ### Multiple entity managers

 If you use more than one entity manager, you can simply tag the listener
-with other manager name:
+with other the manager name:

 ```yaml
 services: